Interior evolution of regular Schwarzschild black holes

 \section{Abstract}

-We present a purely geometric and exact description of the interior dynamics of a Schwarzschild black hole, formulated without invoking any specific gravitational theory and free of charges beyond its total mass ${\cal M}$.
-Its dynamical evolution gives rise to new singularities absent in the static case, whose resolution imposes highly restrictive conditions on gravitational collapse.
+We present an exact, purely geometric {description of the interior evolution} of Schwarzschild black holes, formulated without invoking any specific gravitational theory and free of additional charges beyond the total mass ${\cal M}$.
+We show that {the time dependent interior} generically produces new singularities, absent in the static case, whose resolution imposes highly restrictive conditions on gravitational collapse.